panunburn/kv/README.md

 ## Quick Run
 1. `java -cp kv.jar id.Server` starts the global unique id service with the default port `1099`.
-2. `java -cp kv.jar server.Server coordinator 1099 1110` starts the coordinator on the current host given the unique id service endpoint `1099` and the port number it will use.
+2. `java -cp kv.jar server.Server coordinator 1099 1110` starts the coordinator on the current host given the unique id service endpoint `1099` and the port number, `1110`, it will use.
-3. `java -cp kv.jar server.Server replica localhost:1110 1111` starts the replicated server on the current host with port 1111 given the coordinator's endpoint location, `localhost:1099`.
+3. `java -cp kv.jar server.Server replica localhost:1110 1111` starts the replicated server on the current host with port `1111` given the coordinator's endpoint location, `localhost:1110`.
-4. `java -cp kv.jar server.Server replica localhost:1110 1111` starts another replicated server on the current host with port 1111 given the coordinator's endpoint location, `localhost:1099`.
+4. `java -cp kv.jar server.Server replica localhost:1110 1112` starts another replicated server on the current host with port `1112` given the coordinator's endpoint location, `localhost:1110`.
 5. `java -cp kv.jar client.Client 1110` starts the client to connect to the coordinator.
-6. `java -cp kv.jar client.Client localhost:1111` or just `java client.Client 1111` starts the client connecting to the replicated server we have just started.
+6. `java -cp kv.jar client.Client localhost:1111` or `java client.Client 1112` starts the client connecting to the replicated server we have just started.

 The `logs` folder contains an example run where we have 2 clients interacting with 5 servers, where the replicated servers can be added and removed (when terminated) dynamically.